treed/colmena-health/README.md

 It has three parameters:

 - command (required): the command to run on the target
-- hostname (required): the hostname of the target
+- hostname (required): the hostname of the target (if you use the provided options module, this defaults to `config.networking.hostName`)
 - username (optional): the username to connect as

 In the absence of a globally-set default, `username` defaults to `root`, in keeping with colmena`s default.